If you would be so kind as to allow me to be the person to tell you … Sometimes school isn’t all that it’s cut out to be … and that’s a hard truth.

 Having anxiety about going to school, or worrying about how well you’re doing, or your future, or what your studying is even for, or why the hell the freedom to choose a career is even in your hands – all that keeps you up at night.
 Trust me, I know.
 Lack of sleep also affects academic performance.
 The good thing is, they make songs that help you sleep.
 Discover your lullabies.

 I’m not telling you to plug your headphones in and isolate yourself.
 I’m not telling you not to socialize.
 I’m not telling you not to make friends.
 I’m not telling you to shut out the world.
-I’m just saying that school is difficult for people in their own ways, and I just wanted to remind everyone that there’s a lot you can learn from your music – and because schools are cutting out music education in masses, someone had to say it.
+I’m just saying that school is difficult for people in their own ways, and I just wanted to remind everyone that there’s a lot you can learn from your music, and because schools are cutting out music education in masses, someone has to say it.

 Let your music walk with you, and live through your youth with you.
 You’re a student.
 You get to be a student!
 That’s something so many people would die just to have, but it isn’t always easy.
 Let your music help you.
 Find the sound you need.
 Hold on to the people you need, and listen to them.
 Sometimes, it’s enough.
 A lot of the time, it’s enough, and on the days where you don’t think you’re gonna see tomorrow, hearing a song that takes you to the other side of the next three minutes is everything … because then it becomes another three minutes, and then it’s thirty minutes, and then an hour …